niranjamal-repo/UserManagementApp/README.md

 - Database migrations are automatically applied on startup
 - Email field has a unique constraint
 - **Name fields have strict validation**: Only letters, spaces, hyphens, and apostrophes allowed
+- **Mobile fields have strict validation**: Only numeric values, maximum 12 characters
 - **Real-time input filtering**: Invalid characters are automatically removed as users type
 - All timestamps are in UTC
 - Bootstrap 5 is used for responsive UI components